RAK4600 Breakout Board Quick Start Guide

 SWD | Serial Wire Debug |

-RUI | RakWireless Unified Interface |
+RUI | RAKwireless Unified Interface |

 Product Configuration

-Interfacing with RAK4600 Breakout Board
+Interface with RAK4600 Breakout Board

 To interface with the RAK4600 Breakout Board with your Windows PC, it is recommended to download and install the RAK Serial Port Tool.